abbioinfo/CyAnno/README.md

 Example file can be found in **_example/handgated.csv_**

-2. [All live cells]
+2. **[All live cells]**
-This contains the list of CSV/FCS files which were used for manual gating, i.e. training samples.
+This contains the table of CSV/FCS files which were used for manual gating, i.e. training samples.
 It contains only the live cells (non-debris; no dublets).
 This is a two column csv file:

 Column 1: Path of FCS/CSV file with live cells (non-debris; non-doublets).